Why migrate to ArcGIS Pro?

 Yes, you can import MXD’s, geoprocessing models and database/folder connections.

 The functionality of ArcCatalog and ArcScene have been integrated within ArcGIS Pro so that everything can be accessed through a single interface.
-ArcCatalog and ArcScene have the same lifecycle as ArcMap (i.e., support ends in March 2026).
+ArcCatalog and ArcScene have the same lifecycle as ArcMap.

 You can review the ArcGIS Pro documentation to see detailed system requirements to know if your machine can run ArcGIS Pro or not.

 ArcGIS Pro is a ribbon-based application and as such, it will initially feel quite different for those familiar with ArcMap.
-However, nearly all the tools and workflows from ArcMap are available in ArcGIS Pro.
-This means there will be a slight learning curve with Pro but it shouldn’t take you long to get used to the new interface and workflows.
+However, virtually all the tools and workflows from ArcMap are available in ArcGIS Pro.
+This means there will be a slight learning curve with ArcGIS Pro, but there are many learning resources on hand to help acclimate you to the new user interface and common workflows.

 Ready to migrate to Pro?